daExile/advent-of-code/2017/README.md

     end
 end
 ```
+...then it's immediately marked as checked, and all its direct neighbours are inspected as well, until a region is done. **Lua** conveniently returns `nil` for all non-existent, out-of-bounds indices.
+I suppose it could have been done by changing map elements already accounted for, from `1` to something else, and without using a second table.

 **Kotlin** in turn got its BFS approach, but honestly I'm not happy enough with it to put it here in [this](https://github.com/daExile/advent-of-code/blob/main/2017/kotlin/day14.kt) clunky state.
 It works, though.
 ### Background
 As this marks the first time one day refers to solution of another, I moved those code chunks to "helper libraries". **Kotlin** happily picks contents from any file in the project as is, I moved all hashing functions for clarity anyway, and the little `Pair<Int, Int>`-adding convenience bit, too.